matanrrr/Next-Resourcepack/README.md

 > [!IMPORTANT]
-> This resourcepack was made by MatanR and Next MC development team
+> Designed by MatanR and the Next MC development team